Regw03/se_project_aroundtheus/README.md

 **Description**
 This project was completed in the TripleTen software engineering bootcamp.
-The title of the project is Around the US This project contains the Use of HTML CSS JavaScript and Modules to make the code cleaner at the current point it is filled with the content of sprints 4-8 and will continue to be added onto and refactored with my continuation of the program.
+The title of the project is Around the US This project contains the Use of HTML CSS JavaScript and Modules to make the code cleaner, as well as API integration.
+This project contains the contents of sprints 4-9.
+This project has been incredibly fun and chanlenging.
+And I look forword to whats left in the program.

  Here is the link to the live page https://regw03.github.io/se_project_aroundtheus/